Volume II No. 4

 Q: Will Beta 1,3/1,6 glucan assist the body in making the Aging process more positive?

 A: The aging process has been defined as “the sum total of life’s physical embarrassment due to adverse conditions.”
 If it is assumed that an activated immune response minimizes the occurrence of adverse conditions, Beta-1,3/1,6-glucan may be an anti-aging nutritional supplement due to immunopotentiating and modifying characteristics.
 The lowering of the effectiveness of the immune function to one of being immuno-compromised is one of the main elements of the aging process.
 Health invaders (pathogens) attack us throughout life and the debilitating effects of disease and compromised health contribute to what we characterize as aging.
-Because of aging in which natural immune cell production declines,, many individuals have a compromised immune defense system.
+Because of aging in which natural immune cell production declines,, many individuals have a compromised immune defense system and are thus immunocompromised.
+Multiple negative health challenges are known as co-morbidities and are more prevalent as we age.

 Individuals with a compromised immune defense system are more susceptible to arthritis; reduced wound healing capacity; reduced bone marrow proliferation with resulting lowered white cell counts and anemia; increased incidence of cancers; and increased incidence of viral, fungal, and bacterial infection.
 In addition, the immune system is impaired by numerous environmental factors such as UV radiation, environmental toxins, food preservatives and even antibiotics and other prescription drugs.
 A healthy immune response and immune organs acting productively with nutritional activation and modification by Beta 1,3/1,6 glucan is a positive factor contributing to “Anti-Aging” and and hopefully an extended life span.